 We thought the Grand Trianon was the more interesting of the two Trianon palaces, so if you’re short on time that’s the one we’d recommend visiting.
 What we remember most about the Petit Trianon is the gardens, so of course we’d recommend taking a walk around them as well.

 Continue on to Part Three of our post about Versailles, The Queen’s Hamlet.

 Admission: The Passport ticket gives you admission to the Palace of Versailles, the Trianon palaces and the Queen’s Hamlet.

 - If you don’t want to visit the main palace, a separate ticket can be bought for the Trianons and the Queen’s Hamlet.
 You can buy this at the entrance to any of the Trianon palaces.

-- The Trianons are open every day from 12:00 pm- 5:30 pm (closed on Mondays).
+- In low season (November 1- March 31) hours are 12:00 pm- 5:30 pm.
 The ticket office closes at 4:50 pm and last entrance is at 5:00 pm.

-- For a fee, there is a shuttle “train” that will take you to the Trianons.
+Transportation: For a fee there is a shuttle “train” that will take you to the Trianons.
 You can board it beside the main palace, at the North Parterre.
 Make sure you ask when the last shuttle will be picking people up from the Trianons, so you don’t have to walk all the way back to the palace at the end of the day.
 Trust us, it’s a long walk and your feet will hate you!

 Accommodations in Versailles